flarebyte/dalmatian-media-tape/README.md

 # Dalmatian Media Tape

-> Experimental format for storing vectorial images
+> Experimental format for storing monochrome (or colourless) vectorial images

 This includes: